RLain/angular-course-reactive-with-rxjs/README.md

 To do this, we start by creating a new type of Service, named a Store to make it clear to others that we are _storing data_.
 The file is created under the /services dir with a name of courses.store.ts.

-This Store is set up the same as a Service, using the angular Injectable decorator.
+This Store is set up the same as a Service, using the Angular Injectable decorator.
 We want to make this a `global application singleton` so that any part of the course can access the course data (there is no good reason for different parts of the application to have their own separate copies of the course data), and this is achieved by using the `providedIn: 'root` property.
 This means we only have one instance of CoursesStore available for the application to use.

 ```ts
 import {Injectable} from "@angular/core";